Gurwindersingh1992/ADOP/README.md

 1. Home Screen Show data include picture and videos
 2. Add favourite entry by click on favouite button on each cell.
-3. Favourites details on seacond screnn from favourite button on navigation.
+3. Favourites details on seacond screen from favourite button on home navigation.
 4. Cache is used for images.
 5. Memory leak is handled.
 6. Core data is implemented for favourite entries.